robertohorst/best-restaurants/README.md

 cuisine_name | String | American,Chinese,Thai,Italian,French,Japanese,Turkish,Korean,Vietnamese,Indian,Spanish,Greek,Mexican,Malaysian,African,German,Indonesian,Russian,Other

-If the parameter is incorret or the value passed, the API will return an error with the problem.
+If the parameter name or the value passed are incorrect, the API will return an error with the problem.